Maintaining healthy eating habits is vital as you age. These simple tips will help you plan, prepare, and cook nutritious meals with ease.

 If you enjoy snacks, incorporate healthy, nutrient-dense options into your meal plan.
 Consider foods like nuts, carrot sticks with hummus, yogurt with fruit, or dried figs with cheese.

-To help you plan your meals, you can download and print this weekly meal planner, complete with a basic nutrition checklist:
+To help you plan your meals, you can download and print this weekly meal planner.
+It comes with a basic nutrition checklist:

 Now you have your plan, you can also take steps to prepare your meals or ingredients ahead of time.